-B3.5 Built form and context > 3.5.1 Streetscape character Objectives Controls 01 To ensure that the built form is compatible with the streetscape and the desired future character of the area.
-C1 The building is consistent with the desired future character of the area set out in the precinct controls in Parts B1 and B2 of this DCP.
-O2 O3 visual quality and enhances the street.
-Note: Chapters B1 and B2 in this part of the DCP define the desired future character for each precinct or HCA, and identify special streetscape character, heritage and key elements within each precinct. of well-designed contemporary buildings.
-C2 Development retains vegetation of landscape value.
-C3 Development steps down sloping sites and follows the topography of the land.
-C4 External building materials and colours do not detract from the streetscape.
+V · Obje ctives Cont rols 01 To ensure that the built form is compatible with the streetscape and the desired future character of the area.
+C1 The building is consistent with the desired future character of the area set out in the precinct controls in Payts B1 and B2 of this DCP.
+02 To ensure that development is of high visual quality and enhances the street.
+Note: Chapters of and B2 in this part of the DCP define the desired future character for each precinct or HCA, and identify special 03 To maintain the evolution of residential building styles through the introduction street scape character, heritage and key elements within each precinct. of well-designed contemporary buildings.
+C2 Development retains vegetation of landscape value. aenc C3 Development steps down sloping sites and follows the topography of the land.
+No AII C4 External building materials and colours do not detract from the streetscape.
 Bright or obtrusive colour schemes are avoided.
+To ensure that roof forms are C5 Roof forms and roof structures (including roof terraces, lifts, lift overruns, stairwells, access hatches, and other like structures) are well-designed, contribute positively to the streetscape, and are well-integrated with the architecture of the building. eg 07 C6 The use of reflective materials is minimal (including windows, access hatches, skylights and balustrades).
 04 To ensure that roof forms are consistent with the existing predominant roof forms in the street and minimise impacts to neighbouring properties.
-C5 In heritage conservation areas or where the existing the immediate streetscape is predominantly characterised by pitched roof forms, new development incorporates pitched roof forms.
-C6 Roof materials are non-reflective and do not cause excessive glare to adjacent properties.
-05 To ensure buildings improve the safety of the public domain.
-C7 The building addresses the street and provides opportunities for casual surveillance.
-At least one habitable room window overlooks the street.
+C7 In heritage conservation areas or where the existing the immediate streetscape is predominantly characterised by pitched roof forms, new development incorporates pitched roof forms.